 Cash used by financing activities for the nine months ended September 30, 2012 totaled approximately \$43.6 million.
-This consisted primarily of the repurchase / redemption of all of our outstanding 2.875% exchangeable senior notes due 2037, the redemption of our outstanding 6.25% senior notes due 2013, the payments of distributions to our unitholders and the repayment of mortgage notes payable, partially offset by the issuance of \$1.0 billion of our 3.850% senior notes due 2023 and the net proceeds contributed to us by Boston Properties, Inc. following its issuance of shares under its ATM stock offering program.
+This consisted primarily of the repurchase/redemption of all of our Operating Partnership's outstanding 2.875% exchangeable senior notes due 2037, the redemption of our Operating Partnership's outstanding 6.25% senior notes due 2013, the payments of dividends and distributions to our shareholders and the unitholders of our Operating Partnership and the repayment of mortgage notes payable, partially offset by the issuance of \$1.0 billion of our Operating Partnership's 3.850% senior notes due 2023 and the net proceeds from the issuance of shares of our common stock under our ATM stock offering program.
 Future debt payments are discussed below under the heading "Capitalization-Debt Financing."